arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/anomaly-detection-application-note/content.md

 2. **Nominal data collection**: With the motor running under normal operating conditions, **collect 2 to 5 minutes of "nominal" operation** data through multiple two second windows.
 Vary motor load conditions slightly to capture different normal operating scenarios.
 Label all data as `nominal` in Edge Impulse Studio.

 Edge Impulse can automatically split your collected data into **training (80%) and testing (20%) sets**.
-The 4 to 10 minutes total of data ensures you have enough samples for both training the model and validating its performance on unseen data.
+The 4 to 10 minutes total of data guarantees you have enough samples for both training the model and validating its performance on unseen data.

 ![Data collection on Edge Impulse Studio](assets/data-collection.png)